Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 </pre>

-##### MCU/motor driver temperature notes
+##### MCU/board/motor driver temperature notes

-* The Trinamic drivers used on Duets do not report temperature, rather they report one of: temperature OK, temperature overheat warning, and temperature overheat error.
+* Most Trinamic drivers used on Duets do not report temperature, rather they report one of: temperature OK, temperature overheat warning, and temperature overheat error.
 RRF translates these three states into readings of 0C, 100C and 150C.
+The exception is the TMC2240 which reports its actual temperature.
-* mcu-temp on Duet 3 Mini 5+: The SAME54P20A chip used in the Duet 3 Mini 5+ does not have a functioning temperature sensor.
-In theory it does have an on-chip temperature sensor, but the errata document for the chip says it doesn't work.
-However, experimental support for the Duet 3 Mini 5+ on-chip MCU temperature sensor has been added in RepRapFirmware 3.3.
+* `mcu-temp` on Duet 3 Mini 5+ and expansion boards: The SAME54P20A chip used in the Duet 3 Mini 5+ and the SAME51 chips used on many expansion boards have on-chip temperature sensors, but the errata document for the chip family says it doesn't work.
+In practice it does usually appear to work, so RRF supports it.
 As the chip manufacturer advises that it is not supported and should not be used, we can't promise that it will give useful readings on all boards.
 It will be removed if it causes significant support issues.
 Please report any issues in the [Duet3D support forum](https://forum.duet3d.com/){target=_blank}.
-* From RRF 3.4.0 "drivertemp" is changed to "drivers" to match the main board.
+* From RRF 3.4.0 `drivertemp` is changed to `drivers` to match the main board.
+* `board-temp` is supported only on some expanson boards, and only in firmware 3.7.x and later.

 #### Linear analog